TaoDFang/TaoDFang.github.io/index.md

 ---
 layout: home
-title: Welcome To my personal website :)
+title: Home/Blogs
 ---
 <!-- index.md works equivalently as index.html file.
 In worst case we can generate html file from markdown file
-seems blog always present in index page and main url also always points to index page(https://taodfang.github.io) -->
+seems blog always present in index page and main url(https://taodfang.github.io) also always points to index page -->

-# to be finished !!
-One sentence description (about me about website or just keywords)

-# Blogs
+# Welcome To my personal website :)